Nicolas Bonet: Life

 Nicolas Bonet was born in the Touraine region of France, where he entered the Franciscan convent at Tours.
 Nothing is known about his early life.
 He was incepted as Master of Theology at Paris in the year 1333-4, where he received the title of "Doctor Pacificus" (The Peaceful Doctor) on account of his suave and tranquil mode of lecturing.
 Bonet took part in the heated dispute concerning John XXII's view on the beatific vision which was finally settled by the decree of his successor, Benedict XII, "Benedictus Deus".

 He was a member of the papal embassy tasked by Benedict XII to prepare a diplomatic mission to Kublai Khan, in response to the khan's petition to Benedict XII for new labourers in the Franciscan missions of Asia.
 The pope tasked four Franciscans: John of Florence, afterwards Bishop of Bisignano in Calabria, Nicholas Bonet, Nicholas of Molano, and Gregory of Hungary.
 The delegates, bearing letters from the pope to the khan, left Avignon towards the end of the year 1338 and returned to Avignon in 1354.
 Bonet did not join the mission himself, because he was consecrated Bishop of Malta by Pope Clement VI on November 27, 1342.
 It is assumed that Nicolas died in 1343, since the bull appointing his successor mentions his death.

 Works

 All four of Nicolas's surviving works have been printed in the sixteenth century.
-They are his Metaphysica, Philosophia Naturalis, Praedicamenta andTheologia naturalis.
+They are his Metaphysica, Philosophia Naturalis, Praedicamenta and Theologia Naturalis.

 Older histories mention some other works, including a treatise on the formal distinction and his commentary on Peter Lombard's Sentences.
 Since none of these works survive, their attribution is uncertain.